The Epic 2023-24 Rajasthan Road Trip From Mumbai

 Jaipur City Palace

-The epicentre of all the hustle and bustle of Jaipur lies in the Old City Centre – the former royal family’s current home.
-Made up of complex buildings, courtyards and gardens, City palace is a treasure trove of Rajasthani trinkets containing a museum, and colourfully decorated doors and corridors.
+The epicenter of all the hustle and bustle of Jaipur lies in the Old City Centre – the former royal family’s current home.
+Made up of complex buildings, courtyards, and gardens, City Palace is a treasure trove of Rajasthani trinkets containing a museum, and colorfully decorated doors and corridors.

-Take an early morning drive to Sawai Madhopur, check-in a hotel, and recharge until you hit the forest in the evening for your first ever Rajasthan Jungle Safari.
-Spend your time to carefully follow the trails and spot as many animals as you can.
+Take an early morning drive to Sawai Madhopur, check in a hotel, and recharge until you hit the forest in the evening for your first-ever Rajasthan Jungle Safari.
+Spend your time carefully following the trails and spot as many animals as you can.

 296 km ( Estimated drive time: 5 hours)